AdobeDocs/cloudmanager-api-docs/understanding-metric-data.md

 ## Understanding Metric Data

-The Metric endpoint returns the measured results for each of the Cloud Manager quality gates: Code Quality, Security, and Performance.
+The Metric endpoint returns the measured results for each of the Cloud Manager quality gates: Code Quality, Security, Performance, and Experience Audit.
 Each metric is represented with a JSON object containing the severity, the expected value, the actual value, the result, the comparator used to generate the result, and the metric name.

 For example, if you look at the code quality metrics, you will see an object like this: